Wellington's Disability Inclusion and Access Plan - Have Your Say

 - Participants and staff from the George Gray Centre

-Input has also been provided by former members of the Wellington Access and Inclusion Group and the newly established Wellington Disability Advisory Committee.
+Input was provided by former members of the Wellington Access and Inclusion Group and the newly established Wellington Disability Advisory Committee.

 - Safety